Isly91/push_swap/README.md

 - Only allowed operations (push, swap, rotate, reverse rotate)
 - The fewest possible moves

-You write two programs:
-1. `push_swap`: Takes unsorted numbers and prints the operations to sort them
+- `push_swap`: Takes unsorted numbers and prints the operations to sort them
-2. `checker`: Takes the operations and checks if they indeed sort the stack correctly (bonus)

 ---